 I believe everyone should have access to safe and affordable housing so that people from all backgrounds can live safe and healthy lives.

-As of 2022, California was short over 2.5 million housing units.
-Of the more than 2 million very low-income renter households in California, roughly three-fourths are severely cost burdened, meaning they spend more than half their income on rent.
+California is currently facing a significant shortage of affordable housing.
+Of the more than 1.2 million extremely low-income renter households in California, over three-fourths are severely cost burdened, meaning they spend more than half their income on rent.
 As a result of skyrocketing housing costs, our unsheltered population has continually increased, including families with children.

 In order to support unsheltered persons, create equitable housing opportunities, and attract more people to our growing local economies, we must work to make housing more affordable for residents of the Central Coast.

-The Central Coast has been a leader in housing policy and I am committed to expanding the great work that has already been done in our district.
+The Central Coast has been a leader in housing policy, and I am committed to expanding the great work that has already been done in our district.
 For example, Santa Barbara’s Safe Parking Program, the first of its kind, allows individuals experiencing vehicular homelessness to safely park overnight in designated areas with access to basic amenities like restrooms and showers.
 Since its introduction, this Central Coast program has inspired communities across the country to invest in their own safe parking programs.
-Its success prompted me to introduce H.R.
-2965, the Naomi Schwartz Safe Parking Program Act, which would provide federal funding for local governments to establish these successful programs.
+Its success inspired me to introduce the Naomi Schwartz and Susan Rose Safe Parking Act, which would unlock federal housing funds for safe parking programs by making them eligible for grants to support operation and expansion.

 Caption: Rep. Carbajal Introducing the Naomi Schwartz Safe Parking Program Act

-I am also committed to addressing the shortage of affordable housing units, so working families of all incomes can afford a home.
+I am also committed to addressing the shortage of affordable housing units so working families of all incomes can afford a home.
 To accomplish this, I introduced the Housing For All Act with my colleagues Senator Padilla and Representative Ted Lieu.
 This legislation would invest over $500 billion across 10 years to address the affordable housing shortage and homelessness crisis by bolstering existing programs and empowering local driven solutions that fit the needs of communities.
+I also co-led the introduction of the DASH Act, which would make landmark investments to house those experiencing homelessness, tackle housing affordability by increasing supply, and expand homeownership opportunities.

 Securing affordable housing for our brave men and women in uniform continues to be a challenge.
-That’s why I have introduced the Home for the Brave Act, which exempts disability benefits from counting towards the total income of veterans applying for housing assistance.
-Compensation for injuries sustained in the line of duty should not keep our veterans from receiving the help they need to find a home after returning from service.
+That’s why I introduced the Home for the Brave Act, which exempts disability benefits from counting towards the total income of veterans applying for housing assistance.
+The Biden Administration announced in August 2024 that they would be adopting my bill to no longer count veterans’ disability income towards income eligibility for their programs.

 Over the course of the COVID-19 pandemic, we saw a devastating housing shortage across the state.
 As a result, I supported federal housing aid to address this crisis.
 In 2020, the CARES Act brought $550 million into our state for the Project RoomKey Program, which converts hotels, motels, and empty apartment buildings into long-term low-cost housing.